 Document Your Safety Program- Insurance companies love it

-Document, in this case, is a verb, it's action; not a noun, like a few pages clipped together in a drawer.
+Document, in this case, is a verb — it's action, not a noun made of a few pages clipped together in a drawer.

-A written safety plan requires thoughtful reflection on your company values; it answers the question: where does worker safety and liability avoidance rank among your priorities?
-The written document shows a commitment to safety, the standard operating procedures for a safe work environment.
+A written safety plan requires thoughtful reflection on company values and clearly answers where worker safety and liability avoidance rank among your priorities.
+The written document demonstrates commitment and outlines standard operating procedures for a safe workplace.

 Safety meeting minutes demonstrate that you hold meetings, that workers attend, the subject matter covered, and rules or procedures implemented.

-Injury investigations show your commitment to understanding how an injury occurred and how to avoid the same injury in the future.
+Injury investigations show a commitment to understanding how an injury occurred and what steps will prevent a recurrence.

-The documented plan shows safety program evolution over time.
-Management has a standard of safety, and manages towards that goal.
+The documented plan shows safety program evolution over time; management sets a standard and manages toward that goal.

 Some of the reports which demonstrate your safety culture: